 Citricola scale start out as a yellow, oval egg.
 First instar crawlers are oval, flat, and nearly translucent.
 Sometimes they are yellowish-green to brown.
 Second instars are mottled brown.
-Citricola scale adults are one-quarter of an inch long, grey, oval, and flat.
+Citricola scale adults are one-quarter of an inch long, gray, oval, and flat.
 Well, slightly convex, but flat enough.
 They can be difficult to see because they start taking on the color of the twig to which they are attached.
 Citricola scale are often confused with brown soft scale (which was the only image I could get my hands on).

 Citricola scale or brown soft scale?

 Citricola scale tends to have only one or two generations each year, while brown soft scale can have multiple generations going at any one time.
 This means that citricola scale insects you see will nearly always be at the same life stage, while brown soft scale specimens may be at any life stage.
-Also, adult citricola insects are grey, while brown soft scale adults are brown or yellow.
+Also, adult citricola insects are gray, while brown soft scale adults are brown or yellow.

 Damage caused by citricola scale